Work

 Education

-We expand knowledge of women’s issues by professors and students working together to conduct and share research.
-We also have an inter-disciplinary Women and Justice Minor, one of the first at a Christian university.
+GCWJ advances scholarship on women’s issues through faculty–student research collaboration and supports an interdisciplinary Women and Justice Minor, one of the first of its kind established at a Christian university.

 Advocacy